deficollective/defiscan/src/content/protocols/aave-v3-prime.md

 ## Accessibility

 The frontend of Aave V3 app is open source.
+The frontend allows to interact with all instances.
 Each commit (ie each change to the code base) is published to IPFS (https://github.com/aave/interface/releases).

 In addition to that Aave is also available through [DeFi Saver](https://app.defisaver.com/aave).